Spring Garden Revival

 Utility Coordination & Infrastructure Protection for Safe Plant Removal Operations

-Before any excavation or root removal, Bridgewater requires notification to Dig Safe (811) at least 48 hours in advance (72 hours recommended).
-Utilities—including electric, gas, water, sewer, and telecommunications—must be marked and documented with date-stamped photos.
-Hand-digging is mandatory within 18 inches of marked utilities, and overhead power lines require a 10-foot minimum clearance.
-Specialized removal techniques, such as selective root pruning and mechanical barriers, protect infrastructure.
-Coordination with the Building Department is necessary for work affecting municipal infrastructure, and final inspections ensure restoration meets town standards.
-For permits and inspections, contact: Bridgewater Building Department
+Before any excavation or root removal, Bridgewater requires notification to Dig Safe (811) at least 48 hours (preferably 72 hours) in advance.
+Utilities—electric, gas, water, sewer, telecom—are marked and must be hand-dug within 18 inches of markings.
+Overhead power lines require a 10-foot minimum clearance.
+Specialized techniques, such as selective root pruning and mechanical barriers, protect infrastructure, and all work near utilities may require utility company coordination.
+Photographic documentation of utility markings is essential for liability protection.
+For projects affecting municipal infrastructure, coordinate with:

 66 Central Square, Bridgewater, MA 02324